rodneyshupe/Cookbook/Recipes/Entrees/Pork/ChineseStyleBarbecuedSpareribs.rst

 Directions
 ----------

 1. Pulse ginger and garlic in food processor until finely chopped, 10 to 12 pulses, scraping down sides of bowl as needed.
-Transfer ginger-garlic mixture to Dutch oven.
-Add honey; hoisin; soy sauce;
-   1/2 cup water; rice wine; five-spice powder; food coloring, if using;
-   and pepper and whisk until combined.
+Transfer to Dutch oven.
+Add honey, hoisin, soy sauce, 1/2 cup water, rice wine, five-spice powder, food coloring, if using, and pepper; whisk until combined.
 Add ribs and stir to coat (ribs will not be fully submerged).
-Bring to simmer over high heat, then reduce heat to low, cover, and cook for 1 1/4 hours, stirring occasionally.
+Bring to simmer over high heat, then reduce heat to low, cover, and cook 1 1/4 hours, stirring occasionally.
 2. Adjust oven rack to middle position and heat oven to 425F.
 Using tongs, transfer ribs to large bowl.
 Strain braising liquid through fine-mesh strainer set over large container, pressing on solids to extract as much liquid as possible; discard solids.
-Let cooking liquid settle for 10 minutes.
-Using wide, shallow spoon, skim fat from surface and discard.
+Let cooking liquid settle 10 minutes, then skim fat from surface with wide, shallow spoon and discard.
 3. Return braising liquid to pot and add sesame oil.
 Bring to boil over high heat and cook until syrupy and reduced to 2 1/2 cups, 16 to 20 minutes.
 4. Set wire rack in aluminum foil-lined rimmed baking sheet and pour 1/2 cup water into sheet.
 Transfer half of ribs to pot with braising liquid and toss to coat.
 Arrange ribs, bone sides up, on prepared rack, letting excess glaze drip off.
 Roast until edges of ribs start to caramelise, 5 to 7 minutes.
-Flip ribs and continue to roast until second side starts to caramelise, 5 to 7 minutes longer.
-Transfer ribs to serving platter; repeat process with remaining ribs.
+Flip ribs and roast until second side starts to caramelise, 5 to 7 minutes longer.
+Transfer to serving platter; repeat with remaining ribs.
    Serve.

 Make Ahead
 ----------